Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 Make your users into advertisers with user-generated content (UGC).
 This social media marketing model involves sharing the content your customers already post online — photos, videos, tweets, testimonials, etc. — with their permission on your own social channels.

-USG works as a marketing strategy, influencing 90% of a customer’s decision to purchase a product, because it:
+USG works as a marketing strategy because it:

 • Builds brand loyalty and makes your customer feel like part of your community